 One of Baylor’s most important and influential faculty members, Dr. Alford was recognized as an outstanding physician and educator and served as an exemplar of the College’s mission of excellence.

 Dr. Alford served in key academic leadership roles at Baylor, including chancellor, executive vice president and dean of medicine.
 He was a founder of the National Space Biomedical Research Institute and developed it into a network of more than 60 top-level institutions.
-He held the Friedkin Chair for Research in Sensory System Integration and Space Medicine and the Olga Keith Wiess Chair of Otorhinolaryngology at Baylor College of Medicine.
+He held the Friedkin Chair for Research in Sensory System Integration and Space Medicine and the Olga Keith Wiess Chair of Otorhinolaryngology.

 Dr. Alford also was a community leader, well known throughout Houston and beyond for his skills as a physician and his commitment to excellence in providing medical care and education.
 He was a member of the Board of Directors of the DeBakey Medical Foundation and the Albert and Margaret Alkek Foundation and a medical advisor to the John S. Dunn Foundation, Diana Helis Henry Medical Research Foundation and Adrienne Helis Malvin Medical Research Foundation.

 Dr. Alford was a fellow and former president of the American Academy of Otolaryngology – Head & Neck Surgery, a former president and executive vice president of the American Board of Otolaryngology, a fellow and former member of the Board of Governors of the American College of Surgeons and a former president of the American Council of Otolaryngology – Head & Neck Surgery.
 He was a member of the Institute of Medicine of the National Academy of Sciences and was awarded the NASA Distinguished Public Service Medal.